Precision Genomics

 Cancer care personalized to your unique genomics

-At IU Health, precision genomic testing will look at the genetic structure of your tumor.
+At IU Health, precision genomic testing looks at the genetic structure of your tumor as well as your normal DNA.
 This helps us discover “actionable” mutations that can be targeted with therapy.
-These discoveries can lead to new treatment recommendations that may effectively treat your cancer on a personalized level.
+These discoveries can lead to new treatment recommendations that treat your cancer more effectively on a personalized level.

 Who's Eligible?